Stress is the most underestimated and misunderstood component of learning.

 Adults need a special "learning program" that is tailored to their specific "wiring".

-The introduction of school-based learning processes makes it extremely difficult for adults to learn because adults tick differently.
+The introduction of school-based learning processes makes adult learning extremely difficult because adults tick differently.

 To illustrate this, let's look at my experience of learning Spanish.

-Only by accepting the stress and discomfort of being embarrassed was I able to improve my Spanish.
+Only by accepting the stress and discomfort of being embarrassed have I been able to improve my Spanish language skills.
 And when I forget to reflect on my language and am completely immersed in the conversation, I speak fluently.

 An ideal learning program induces an "immersive flow".